-Russian Pronouns and How They’re Used: A Beginner-Friendly Guide
+Russian Pronouns and How They’re Used

+I asked my Russian-speaking friends about using this class of pronouns for people, and there was a shocked silence.
 This was followed by both nervous gulps and chortles of laughter—apparently, this is an insult beyond the pale to some.

 Your choice of Russian pronouns is extremely important, which is why I’m here to get you started with a thorough guide!